jessemillar/blog/personal-postmortems/README.md

 much about celebrating successes and lessons learned as it is about identifying shortcomings and potential growth areas.
 Loose examples follow.
 Be specific in your actual postmortem.

-- I learned a lot about a new technology
+- Jesse learned a lot about a new technology
 - We have a more defined PR process in place
-- I added a lot of explanatory comments to our code
+- Jesse added a lot of explanatory comments to our code

 ## Results